flashcode/msgcheck/README.md

 * check compilation (with command `msgfmt -c`)
 * for each translation, the script can check:
-  * number of lines in translated string
+  * number of lines in translated strings
-  * whitespace at beginning/end of string
+  * whitespace at beginning/end of strings
+  * trailing whitespace at end of lines inside strings
-  * punctuation at end of string
+  * punctuation at end of strings
   * spelling

 The script requires Python >= 2.7.